s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 After startup, Raspberry Pi loads `kernel7.img` into memory and starts execution from the beginning of the file.
 That's why `.text.boot` section must be first - we are going to put OS startup code inside this section.
 `.text`, `.rodata` and `.data` sections contain kernel compiled instructions, read-only data and normal data - there is nothing special to add about them.
 `.bss` section contains data that should be initialized to 0.
 By putting such data in a separate section compiler can save some space in a elf binary - only section size is stored in the elf header but section itself is omitted.
-After loading image into memory, we must initialize `.bss` section to 0, that's why we need to record start and end of the section (`bss_begin` and `bss_end` symbols) and align section so that it starts at the address that is multiple of 8.
+After loading the image into memory, we must initialize `.bss` section to 0, that's why we need to record start and end of the section (`bss_begin` and `bss_end` symbols) and align section so that it starts at the address that is multiple of 8.
 If the section is not aligned it would be more difficult to use `str` instruction to store 0 at the beginning of the `bss` section because `str` instruction can be used only with 8 byte aligned addresses.

 ### Booting the kernel